Chapter 8: Hitch Installation

-If your tow vehicle did not come equipped with a trailer hitch from the factory, you’ll need to install one, or have it installed for you by a professional hitch installer.
+If your tow vehicle did not come equipped with a trailer hitch from the factory, you’ll need to install one, or have it installed by a professional hitch installer.
 The majority of receiver hitches today are “no-drill” applications.
 That means that the trailer hitch and hardware were designed to fit into existing bolt holes in the frame of the vehicle.
-This usually makes the job pretty simple and most do-it-yourselfers can successfully install a hitch very easily.
-Sometimes you may be required to temporarily move exhaust components out of the way but even then, the job shouldn’t be too difficult.
-Some applications require fascia trimming so you will want to be very careful and TAKE YOUR TIME.
+This usually makes the job pretty simple and most do-it-yourselfers can successfully install a hitch easily.
+Sometimes, you may be required to temporarily move exhaust components out of the way, but even then, the job shouldn’t be too difficult.
+Some applications require fascia trimming so you will want to be very careful and take your time.

-Go online & look at the installation instruction sheet for the hitch you are selecting & then decide if this is something you should tackle or leave to the experts.
+Go online and look at the installation instruction sheet for the hitch you are selecting and then decide if this is something you should tackle yourself or leave to the experts.

 Get the Right Tools for the Job

 To install your hitch so it stays installed, you need to have the right tools – don’t tackle this with a pair of pliers and a crescent wrench!
 At a minimum, you’ll want these tools: